 1. Thermostats are built into certain housing assemblies

-Many manufacturers have switched to thermostats that become part of an integrated housing assembly positioned on the engine block or cylinder head beginning about the turn of the century.
+Many manufacturers have switched to thermostats that become part of an integrated housing assembly positioned on the engine block or cylinder head at the turn of the century.
 The coolant is discharged via a pipe on the housing.
 Conventional stand-alone thermostats are also installed within housing assemblies, but they must be updated separately from the housing.

 2. Cost of replacing your thermostat